alimness/sabbath-school-resources/src/en/pm/discipleship-handbook/content/02-devotional-life/03-the-testimony-of-jesus.md

 After many centuries the truth of the Sabbath was being restored.
 And what twin witness would God restore along with the Sabbath truth?
 The gift of prophecy!
 As God was bringing His people back to the truth of His law that was cast down, He also restored the gift of prophecy by giving Ellen White her first prophetic vision in December of 1844.
 The law and the prophets were again working together.

-Ellen White writes, “The law of God and the Spirit of Prophecy go hand in hand to guide and counsel the church, and whenever the church has recognized this by obeying His law, the spirit of prophecy has been sent to guide her in the way of truth. . . .
+> Ellen White writes, “The law of God and the Spirit of Prophecy go hand in hand to guide and counsel the church, and whenever the church has recognized this by obeying His law, the spirit of prophecy has been sent to guide her in the way of truth. . . .
 As the third angel’s message arose in the world, which is to reveal the law of God to the church in its fullness and power, the prophetic gift was also immediately restored.
-This gift has acted a very prominent part in the development and carrying forward of this message” (Loma Linda Messages, p.
-33).
+This gift has acted a very prominent part in the development and carrying forward of this message”
+> <cite>Loma Linda Messages, p.
+33.</cite>

 ### Tests of a Prophet